Optimal control as a graphical model inference problem: Introduction

 The most common approach to compute the optimal control is through the Bellman equation.
 For the finite horizon discrete time case, this equation results from a dynamic programming argument that expresses the optimal cost-to-go (or value function) at time $t$ in terms of the optimal cost-to-go at time $t+1$.
 For the infinite horizon case, the value function is independent of time and the Bellman equation becomes a recursive equation.
 In continuous time, the Bellman equation becomes a partial differential equation.

-The computation of the optimal control requires the computation of the optimal value function which assigns a value to each state of the system.
 For high dimensional systems or for continuous systems the state space is huge and the above procedure cannot be directly applied.
-Common approaches to make the computation tractable are a function approximation approach where the value function is parametrized in terms of a number of fixed basis functions and thus reduces the Bellman computation to the estimation of these parameters only \cite{bertsekas-tsitsiklis1996}.
-Another promising approach is to exploit graphical structure that is present in the problem to make the computation more efficient \cite{boutilier1995}.
-However, this graphical structure is not inherited by the value function, and thus the graphical representation of the value function is an approximation \cite{koller1999}.
+A common approach to make the computation tractable is a function approximation approach where the value function is parameterized in terms of a number of parameters \citep{bertsekas-tsitsiklis1996}.
+Another promising approach is to exploit graphical structure that is present in the problem to make the computation more efficient \citep{boutilier1995,koller1999}.
+However, this graphical structure is in general not inherited by the value function, and thus the graphical representation of the value function may not be appropriate.

-In this paper, we introduce a class of stochastic optimal control problems where the optimal control is expressed as a probability distribution $p$ over future trajectories and where the control cost can be written as a KL divergence between $p$ and some interaction terms.
+In this paper, we introduce a class of stochastic optimal control problems where the control is expressed as a probability distribution $p$ over future trajectories given the current state and where the control cost can be written as a Kullback-Leibler (KL) divergence between $p$ and some interaction terms.
 The optimal control is given by minimizing the KL divergence, which is equivalent to solving a probabilistic inference problem in a dynamic Bayesian network.
-Instead of solving the control problem with the Bellman equation, the optimal control is given in terms of (marginals of) a probability distribution over future trajectories.
-Thus, the formulation of the control problem as an inference problem directly suggest a number of well-known approximation methods, such as the variational method \cite{jordan96}, belief propagation \cite{murphy99}, CVM or GBP \cite{yedidia00} or MCMC sampling methods.
+The optimal control is given in terms of (marginals of) a probability distribution over future trajectories.
+The formulation of the control problem as an inference problem directly suggests exact inference methods such as the Junction Tree method (JT) \citep{lauritzen88} or a number of well-known approximation methods, such as the variational method \citep{jordan96}, belief propagation (BP) \citep{murphy99}, the cluster variation method (CVM) or generalized belief propagation (GBP) \citep{yedidia00} or Markov Chain Monte Carlo (MCMC) sampling methods.
 We refer to this class of problems as KL control problems.